ROCm/rocm-install-on-linux/docs/index.rst

 ROCm installation for Linux
 ****************************************************************

-If you're new to ROCm, we recommend using the :ref:`rocm-install-quick`.
-If you want more complete instructions, refer to the following sections.

 .. note::
     If you're using a Radeon GPU with graphical applications, refer to the `Radeon installation instructions <https://rocm.docs.amd.com/projects/radeon/en/latest/index.html>`_.

 .. grid:: 2
     :gutter: 1

-    .. grid-item-card:: Quick start
-        :link: tutorial/quick-start
-        :link-type: doc

-        ROCm quick start installation guide.

     .. grid-item-card:: Prerequisites
         :link: how-to/prerequisites